 Please apply to visit at least four weeks in advance.
 Once booked, you are welcome to arrange a half-hour pre-visit, before you bring your class.
 There is no charge for this visit.

 Please contact Jackie Holderness, Cathedral Education Officer: email@example.com

 Telephone 01865 286003

-There is unfortunately no parking available at Christ Church, but it is possible to drop-off pupils outside the College.
-The nearest place for coaches to park is Oxpens Coachpark.
+There is unfortunately no parking at Christ Church, but it is possible to drop off pupils outside the College.
+The nearest place for coaches to park is the local Park and Ride.